Piling Mat: Design Process & Specifications

 The T-value for non-stabilised granular material can be calculated or obtained from a chart (Figure 5).
 The three blue lines are T-value curves for different friction angles.
 A single T-value curve for a specific geogrid stabilised granular material is also shown on the chart in red.
 Different stabilisation geogrids will have similar but different T-value curves.
 Tensar has developed T-value curves for a range of their geogrids in a variety of granular materials.

-Having determined the T-value, the two simple equations below in Figure 6, enable calculation of bearing capacity ratio for a strip footing (B/L = 0) and a square footing (B/L = 1), where B is the footing width and B the length.
+Having determined the T-value, the two simple equations below in Figure 6 enable the calculation of the bearing capacity ratio for a strip footing (B/L = 0) and a square footing (B/L = 1), where B is the footing width, and B is the length.

-Piling rigs have a rectangular footing where B is the track width and L is the effective length of track applying pressure.
-The effective track length L and pressure distribution is defined for each load case.
+Piling rigs have a rectangular footing where B is the track width, and L is the effective length of the track applying pressure.
+The effective track length L and pressure distribution are defined for each load case.

 The bearing capacity ratio for a rectangular footing is obtained by linear extrapolation between the strip footing (B/L = 0) and square footing (B/L=1).